 Project

-We’re proud to announce our first healthcare project!
-The new Mental Health Unit at Whitehorse General Hospital is on track to become the highest thermally performing healthcare facility in the Canadian Territories.
+The Fireweed Mental Health Unit at Whitehorse General Hospital is GlasCurtain’s first completed healthcare project and one of the highest thermally performing healthcare facilities in the Canadian Territories.

 • Building Type: